shimspedy/sengov/content/states/michigan/sylvia-santana/_index.md

 seo_title: "contact senator Sylvia Santana"
 subheader:
      greeting: Contact senator Sylvia Santana
-     description: She is serving her second term in the Michigan Senate.
+     description: Senator Sylvia Santana is a dedicated wife, mother and public servant who has successfully helped reform the state’s justice system for adults and juveniles alike.
+She has also championed improvements to local government funding, increased funding to Michigan’s public schools so students are well-prepared for their future and continues to work on policies that reduce racial disparities in health outcomes.
+She is serving her second term in the Michigan Senate.
 description: Contact senator Sylvia Santana of Michigan.
 Contact information for Sylvia Santana includes email address, phone number, and mailing address.
 image: sylvia-santana.jpeg
 video:
 url:  /states/michigan/sylvia-santana/
 weight: 1
 layout: course_home